-With many travelers feeling apprehensive that future travel plans could be disrupted again, there will be an increased demand for a quick trip.
-In fact, 53% of travelers want to take more shorter breaks in 2021 than they did in 2019 to minimize any disappointment.
-A further 28% also revealed their preference of a weekend break for their first trip once restrictions are lifted, highlighting travelers’ desires to be able to escape reality, even for just a few days.
+With many travellers feeling apprehensive that future travel plans could be disrupted again, there will be an increased demand for a quick trip.
+In fact, 53% of travellers want to take more shorter breaks in 2021 than they did in 2019 to minimise any disappointment.
+A further 28% also revealed their preference of a weekend break for their first trip once restrictions are lifted.

 5. Food for Thought

-Travelers’ desire to explore the world has not diminished but travel abroad is still being avoided by 53% of travelers as travel restrictions are lifted.
-With 36% of travelers keen to taste and indulge in local cuisine during their next trip, partners can appeal to them by offering local culinary experiences.
-In addition, partnering with local restaurants could be a smart move, with 38% of guests indicating they want to eat out more often with the money saved from not traveling abroad.
+Travellers’ desire to explore the world has not diminished but travel abroad is still being avoided by 53% of travellers as travel restrictions are lifted.
+With 36% of travellers keen to taste and indulge in local cuisine during their next trip, partners can appeal to them by offering local culinary experiences.
+In addition, partnering with local restaurants could be a smart move, with 38% of guests indicating they want to eat out more often with the money saved from not travelling abroad.